A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Honors: Magna cum laude

-- Your internship experience(s)
+- Internship experience(s)

-- Volunteer work or extracurriculars
+- Volunteer work

 - Relevant study abroad experience